so0k/flask_app_k8s/README.md

      jq 'setpath(["imagePullSecrets"];[{"name":"honestbee-registry"}])' |
      kubectl replace serviceaccount default -f -
 ```
 Note: The `metadata.resourceVersion` field is used by the API server for optimistic concurrency.
 We are removing the `resourceVersion` and adding the `imagePullSecret` in the above oneliner.
+We are also replacing the default serviceaccount
+with the modified json object streamed through stdin (`-`)

 ### Creating the Kubernetes deployment